Souhegan Watershed Association

 E-Coli Bacteria Counts

-This test shows how healthy the water is for human useOur E-coli samples are prepared and counted by professionals at the local wastewater treatment plants in Greenville, Merrimack, Milford, and Nashua on a volunteer basis.
+This test shows how healthy the water is for human useOur E-coli samples are prepared and counted by professionals at the local wastewater treatment plants in Greenville, Manchester, Merrimack, Milford, and Nashua on a volunteer basis.
 The results are reported as the number of e-coli bacteria colonies observed in 100 ml of water.
 Bacteria levels below 88 colonies per 100 ml. are considered safe for public swimming areas.
 Anything above that level may cause ear and eye infections, diarrhea or other gastrointestinal problems in a percentage of swimmers.
+Levels between 88 and 126 are suitable for healthy adults.
+We don't recommend swimming between 126 and 406.
+Levels above 406 are dangerous and should be avoided.
 These bacteria numbers being reported are good for only a few days.
 They do indicate the general health of the river water at a particular moment in time.
 The next measurement can be considerably different, depending on water level and temperature, and what has recently washed, flowed, or been poured into the river.
 The current E-coli results this year are available below.They are generally available the day after the test.
+The test takes 24 hours.

 Dissolved Oxygen Measurements